All you need is below, plus a caulking gun, we recommend one of those:

 Cut the caulk tip close to a 45-degree angle with a razor sharp knife, or the cutter feature of the caulk gun (shown below).

 The size of the opening should be about the size of the cracks to be caulked (just an average will do).
 Start small and re-cut if too small.
+Use a sharp blade to get a clean bead of caulk.

 2. How to break the seal of the caulking tubes and start squirting!